vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/README.md

 - `@vuepress/plugin-blog` is more like a blogging utils collection targeting users.

   It gives you detailed options to filter with frontmatter, dir and other conditions.
-Also, it's combined with feed, sitemap, mailchimp, panigation and other blog related features.
-Mainly, you get collections you want using compicated options, and the results are mixined globally with panigation.
+Also, it's combined with feed, sitemap, mailchimp, pagination and other blog related features.
+Mainly, you get collections you want using complicated options, and the results are mixed in globally with pagination.

 - `vuepress-plugin-blog2` however, is targeting theme developers, and only have < 1kb gzipped client chunk size.

-  Since `siteData.pages` is no longer available in VuePress2 for scalability reasons, the plugin is only injecting them to routeMeta on node side and provide compoistion apis for you to get them on client side.
-While it does not provide any related features such as panigation, feed, sitemap.
-Mainly, you will get collections through functions returning values from page objects, and you will need to use other plugins to provide other features, and handle panigation yourself.
+  Since `siteData.pages` is no longer available in VuePress2 for scalability reasons, the plugin is only injecting them to routeMeta on node side and provide composition apis for you to get them on client side.
+While it does not provide any related features such as pagination, feed, sitemap.
+Mainly, you will get collections through functions returning values from page objects, and you will need to use other plugins to provide other features, and handle pagination yourself.